Bjoern-Hegstam/shopping-list-spark/README.md

 ## CI/CD

-Travis CI is used to compile and test the project on each push.
-If all tests are green the project is automatically deployed to Heroku.
-Heroku currently does not use the artifacts created by travis, but rather builds the project again before deploy.
-That should clearly be improved.
-Should probably replace the current Heroku setup, with use of Travis CI support for deploying to Heroku.
+Travis CI is used to compile, test and deploy the project to Heroku on each push.
+I would like to have the artifacts built by Travis be the ones that are deployed to Heroku, but I haven't been able to set that up so far.
+At the moment new artifacts are built on deploy to Heroku.

 ## Keeping the project up-to-date